marluna2/Autodex/README.md

 It works across different storage units, ziploc bags and containers, while also minimizing the amount written information per container or bag to simply an id, called cusoco - the custom sorting code.

-This id is written on a sticker as both a QR-Code and a written number.
+This id is written on a sticker as both a QR-Code and a written number, and is placed on all containers.

 During the initial registration of a new container or bag, the entire data, including contents, name, location, and more, gets stored in a file instead of anywhere physical.